sal55/langs/pcl/readme.md

 ### What's Missing

 Absolutely loads.
 Enough of the various combinations of opcodes and types are populated to enable me to use it for all my main language projects.

-However it can't take over from my current compiler until:
+At the current time, it can do everything my current compiler can do.

-* I transfer over the optimiser, such as it is, for the x64 code (that won't take long)
-* I figure out how to deal with the inline ASM of my M language.
-* Do various other tweaks.

 ### Some Special Features of PCL